se-edu/learningresources/contents/csharp/IntroductionToCSharp.md

 counter(); //Returns 2
 ```

+If you wish to read more about closures, you may consult [this article by dixin](https://weblogs.asp.net/dixin/understanding-csharp-features-6-closure)

 ### Nullable type

 Often when dealing with possible sites of [null pointer](https://en.wikipedia.org/wiki/Null_pointer "In computing, a null pointer or null reference has a value reserved for indicating that the pointer or reference does not refer to a valid object.")